bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 So because we didn't want to trust this bulletin board in the middle of the server in the middle for anonymity.
 But if you think of the server in the middle being the malicious network attacker, Then suddenly it's very, very easy to block messages, right?
 You just don't forward them.
-Like think of, I think last week I mentioned the simple example of my RST server, just as an example of a server that broadcasts your messages to everybody else.
+Like think of, I think last week I mentioned the simple example of my IRC server, just as an example of a server that broadcasts your messages to everybody else.
 So basically in this setting, if you have the server, you can always claim more.
 Look, Bob didn't send the message.
 He's offline.